chrome-php/chrome/README.md

 | `userDataDir`             | none    | Chrome user data dir (default: a new empty dir is generated temporarily)                     |
 | `windowSize`              | none    | Size of the window. usage: `$width, $height` - see also Page::setViewport                    |

+Those options are documented as constants in the `HeadlessChromium\Browser\BrowserOptions::class`

 ### Persistent Browser